 In principle, proceedings on preliminary injunctions are of a summary nature and heard on a prima facie level.
-They, therefore, tend to be quite expeditious, usually involving a single sitting and are frequently even initially granted on an ex parte basis, subject to the respondent's right to request its revocation.
+They, therefore, tend to be quite expeditious and a preliminary injunction can at law be requested and granted on an ex parte basis, subject to the respondent's right to then, within a reasonable time, request its revocation.
 The duration of proceedings on the merits varies from one case to another and depends on factors such as the complexity of the action and the nature of the defence pleas.
-Cases involving counterfeit goods can, however, be rather expeditious, in particular where the infringing parties are absent from Malta and do not defend themselves.
+Cases involving customs actions for counterfeit goods are, however, typically rather expeditious, particularly where the infringing parties are absent from Malta and do not respond to the action.

-Limitation period

-What is the limitation period for filing an infringement action?
+Limitation period What is the limitation period for filing an infringement action?